 Well before delving into the further things FMCG you first realize that fast-moving consumer goods (FMCG) are goods that are meant to be promptly and inexpensively sold, often with high sales volume and low profit margins.
 Of all the retail products on offer are groceries, beverages, household goods, and personal hygiene necessities.
 FMCG companies prioritize meeting clients' everyday requirements while keeping their products accessible and reasonably priced.

-Now let's elaborate on the 5 ways to collect customer insights beneath the FMCG marketing consultant
+Now let's elaborate on the 5 ways to collect customer insights beneath the FMCG marketing consultant:

 1. Behavior Mapping in-store

-2. Using Sensors to Evaluate Products
+2. Assessing Products Using Sensors

 3. VoC Analysis (Voice of the Customer)